 - When you should go for it: This pricing model is best for small-sized or startup businesses.
-Go with this plan, if you don’t want to be dependent on vendors and need high user capacity.
-Also want to include advanced features.
+Go with this plan, if you don’t want to be dependent on vendors and need high user capacity and also want to include advanced features.

 - Avg. price range: depends upon the platform you choose.

 So, according to the requirements, Emerald choose an open-source pricing model and build a new LMS.
 Further, after installing the new system, the feedback from the staff has been extremely positive.
-Which includes : its easy to use interface and has full branding.
+This includes its easy-to-use interface and full branding.
 Also, SCORM compliant feature, which allows for easy editing, and many more.
-As a result, they created 16 full e-learning modules online.
-And reduced the editing process, and have the capacity for 1,000 registered users.
+As a result, they created 16 full e-learning modules online and reduced the editing process, and have the capacity for 1,000 registered users.

 Best LMS for WordPress